1) Register an account with iLab:

 - Sign in to MSL’s iLab website (“Sign in” button, top right corner) using UNC (internal users) or iLab credentials (external users).

 - Select the Request Services tab and click on the Request Service button next to the service of interest (light microscopy training, electron microscopy training or sample preparation, workstation analysis training).

 - Fill out and submit the necessary form.
 We will be in touch ASAP.

 What happens after I submit a training request for Light Microscopy ?

 We will review the information you provide and advise you on the best microscope for your experiments.
 We may email you if we have additional questions during this process.

-What happens after I submit a training/services request for Electron Microscopy training?
+What happens after I submit a training/services request for Electron Microscopy?

-We will review the information you submitted and Victoria Madden and/or Kristen White will contact you directly to discuss your electron microscopy project.
+We will review the information you submitted and Kristen White and/or Jillann Madren will contact you directly to discuss your electron microscopy project.
 They will advise you on microscope training and can explain the many specimen preparation services we provide.

 A note on scheduling

 We strive to help users as quickly as possible, but the staff and microscopes are usually heavily booked.
 Because of this we ask that you please try to contact us at least a week in advance of when you want to use a microscope for the first time.
 We also encourage you to email us to schedule an appointment if you want to meet in person to discuss your research and how we can help you.
 We want to give you the best possible assistance and typically cannot do that if you drop by with a sample that needs to be imaged urgently for a paper submission, grant application or lab meeting due the next day.
 Please give us advance notice and we will be happy to meet with you and help you with your research.